googlearchive/storage-getting-started-javascript/README.md

 top left of the page.
 This will request access to your Google account.
 Access will be valid for about an hour.

-Enter a valid bucket name in the bucket name text field and press the button to obtain a listing of the bucket contents.
+Select the "List Buckets" API command from the drop-down menu to obtain a listing of your project's buckets.
 You should see a formatted report appended to the bottom of the page with the results of the bucket list.